 Every George R.R.
 Martin fan wants to know The Winds of Winter release date.
-It’s been almost six years since A Dance With Dragons, the most recent book in Martin’s A Song of Ice And Fire series.
+It’s been nearly seven years since A Dance With Dragons, the most recent book in Martin’s A Song of Ice And Fire series.
 Numerous deadlines have been missed and fans are rabidly awaiting news of when book six will finally hit the shelves.
 Below you’ll find everything we know about The Winds of Winter so far, and we’ll update this page as we receive more news.

 First, a warning to Game of Thrones fans who have seen season eight but haven’t read the books: the story described below will probably be unfamiliar.
 Not only has the series taken liberties with the storylines in George R.R.
 Martin’s books thus far, but it’s also now gone beyond the first five books’ narratives – so we can presume that some of the storylines we saw in season six may not appear at all in The Winds of Winter.
 Ok – now back to A Song of Ice and Fire.

-Will The Winds of Winter be out before Game of Thrones season 7 is over?
+Will The Winds of Winter be released before Game of Thrones season 8 arrives in 2019?